AGE: – Possibly Shang dynasty (1766 to 1122 BC)

 FOR PRICE PLEASE CONTACT – include item number below

-It would appear from the soot still adhering to the body that this object would have been used at some point in the distant past over a fire, presumably for heating liquids.
+It would appear from the soot still adhering to the body that this pottery would have been used at some point in the distant past over a fire, presumably for heating liquids.
 An effort by someone endeavoring to remove the soot has exposed the outline of some of the artwork underneath.

 The dog to the people of ancient China was a symbol of bonding, loyalty and trust.
 They were used as guards, hunters and were often presented to Emperors.
 There is evidence to suggest that the dog was first domesticated in the East in Neolithic China rather than the Western world.
 Whereas, the pig was a staple in the diet of these cultures as well as being of high value in trade.